Privacy Policy -

 The personal data we process is stored by Amazon Web Services (AWS) where the processing only occurs within EU/EEA.

-To analyze errors in Billogram’s billing service we may share personal data with Sentry and if so, the processing will take place in the USA.
-The personal data Sentry may process is restricted to Billogram-unique ID, recipient ID and the name of the invoice issuer.
+To analyse errors in Billogram’s billing service we may share personal data with Sentry and if so, the processing will take place in the USA.
+The personal data Sentry may process is restricted to Billogram-unique id, recipient id and the name of the invoice issuer.
 By entering standard contractual clauses (please see “Transfer of personal data outside the EU/EEA” above), we have ensured that the protection of the personal data Sentry processes is equivalent to GDPR requirements.

 Your rights

-According to applicable law, you as a data subject have several rights that you should be aware of.
+According to GDPR, you as a data subject have several rights that you should be aware of.

 – You have the right to request a record extract of the information recorded about you.